Despite break in Tuberville’s dam, Senate faces long fight ahead

 The Armed Services Committee has a civilian nomination hearing next week and “will probably get a quorum then or earlier” on those nominees, Punaro told The Hill.
 “Once those are reported out and are on the executive calendar, Schumer will use the same procedure to approve them” in the next few weeks.

-But such a method isn’t practical to push through the hundreds of others waiting for approval, as “there’s no precedent for standalone votes on all these other nominees,” the aide said.
+But such a method isn’t practical to push through the hundreds of others waiting for approval, the aide said, as “there’s no precedent for stand-alone votes on all these other nominees.”

-“We have 300 more to go and there’s going to be another 300 between now and the end of the year.
-Can we get through 650 doing the standalone votes this year?
-Maybe, but this is going to be really, really ugly,” they said.
+“We have 300 more to go, and there’s going to be another 300 between now and the end of the year.
+Can we get through 650 doing the stand-alone votes this year?
+Maybe, but this is going to be really, really ugly,” the aide said.

-Biden administration officials have also made clear the one-by-one votes are not the way to go in solving the larger problem.
+Biden administration officials have also made clear that one-by-one votes are not the way to go in solving the larger problem.

-“It doesn’t fix the problem or provide a path forward for the 316 other general and flag officers that are held up by this ridiculous hold,” said White House national security spokesman John Kirby.
+“It doesn’t fix the problem or provide a path forward for the 316 other general and flag officers that are held up by this ridiculous hold,” White House national security spokesperson John Kirby said.

 Austin has spoken with Tuberville multiple times, but neither party has shown a willingness to find common ground.
-Pentagon officials have maintained the policy is about ensuring all service members, regardless of where they are stationed, have access to the same healthcare.
+Pentagon officials have maintained the abortion policy is about ensuring all service members, regardless of where they are stationed, have access to the same health care.
 Tuberville, however, claims the travel policy is illegal.

 Ahead of the votes, Austin on Wednesday was at the Capitol for a closed session with the full Senate, a meeting focused on the war in Ukraine.
 But Austin took the chance to use the briefing to once again prod lawmakers on the abortion policy battle.